-- Largemouth bass have two dorsal fins with no separation.
+- Largemouth have two dorsal fins with no separation.
 The front dorsal is shorter with spine rays.
 The 2nd is taller with soft rays.

-- Brook trout have a larger front dorsal fin followed by a small fin closer to the tail.
+- Brook have a larger front dorsal fin followed by a small fin closer to the tail.